What's on this page:

 Credit assessment data – includes information received from credit agencies, e.g. credit rating and details of bankruptcy orders, voluntary arrangements and county court judgments.

 This helps us assess risk, verify your identity and prevent fraud.
 For further information see Credit Reference Agencies;

-- Vulnerability data – information about health, life events, resilience and capability that helps us identify if you might be a vulnerable customer so that we can better meet your needs;
+- Vulnerability data – information about health, life events, resilience and capability that helps us identify if you might have additional support requirements in order that that we can better meet your needs;

 - Authentication data – includes account log-in information, passwords and memorable data for accessing your Aviva accounts;

 - Telephone recordings and online chat transcripts – information obtained during recordings of telephone calls or online chats with our representatives and call centres;

 Marketing and communication preferences, promotion entries and customer feedback – includes marketing and communication preferences, information relating to promotions and prize draws,

 responses to surveys, complaints and details of your customer experience.